Get

 Conclusion

-The bottom line is that colloidal silver is unsafe for dogs.
+The bottom line is that the jury is still out on the safety and indication for use of colloidal silver in dogs.
 Although it has some reported benefits, particularly for topical applications such as burn healing, more effective treatments are available, particularly with advances in veterinary medicine.
 Therefore, dogs suffering from burns or other skin conditions will be prescribed specific treatments approved by veterinarians.

-Giving your dog colloidal silver orally is never a good idea since even preparations sold for animal consumption can have wildly different levels of colloidal silver in them.
-Until more research is done on colloidal silver uses in the veterinary world, giving it in any form to your dog is not recommended.
-If you wish to introduce any medication to your dog, please consult your veterinary doctor.
+Giving your dog colloidal silver orally should not be done without veterinary input, since even preparations sold for animal consumption can have wildly different levels of colloidal silver in them.
+If you wish to introduce any medication to your dog, please consult your veterinarian.

 Featured Image Credit: samray, Shutterstock